ekmwest/ekmwest-site/src/posts/short-thoughts-2023.md

 Serious work requires humor.

-Every great story has a good story within it.
+Every great story has a story within it.

 The auteur asserts his vision upon reality.
 The master asserts reality upon himself.

-Art is not finished.
-It's abandoned.

-Freedom and independence are distinct concepts.
+Freedom and independence are different things.

-Being dependent on others can give you a lot of freedom.
+Being dependent can give you a lot of freedom.

 </div>